shailesh-ladumor/one-signal/README.md

 ```

 ### Copy Template

-For transfer a template, use the `transferTemplate` method by calling,
+For transfer a template, use the `copyTemplate` method by calling,

 ```injectablephp
     $fields = [